Nicholas Toth: Early life and education

 Toth was born and grew up in Cleveland, Ohio.
-He graduated from Brooklyn High School in 1970 and in 1974 earned a B.A. with distinction in Liberal Arts and Anthropology from Western College in Oxford, Ohio.
+He graduated from Brooklyn High School in 1970 and in 1974 earned a BA with distinction in Liberal Arts and Anthropology from Western College in Oxford, Ohio.

 Toth attended Oxford University, England where he obtained a Post-graduate Diploma with distinction in Prehistoric Archaeology in 1975.
-From there he went on to study at the University of California, Berkeley, where he obtained an M.A. in Paleoanthropology in 1978, and a Ph.D. in Paleoanthropology in 1982.
-While at Berkeley he studied with professors Glynn Isaac, J. Desmond Clark, F. Clark Howell, Tim White, Garniss Curtis, and Richard Hay.
+From there he went on to study at the University of California, Berkeley, where he obtained an MA in Paleoanthropology in 1978, and a PhD in Paleoanthropology in 1982.
+While at Berkeley he studied with professors Glynn Isaac, J. Desmond Clark, Francis Howell, Tim White, Garniss Curtis, and Richard Hay.
 Toth completed the Flintknapping Field School at Washington State University in 1978, attended the Lithic Microwear Workshop at the University of Chicago in 1980, and received training in Forensic Science at the University of California in 1981.
-In 1983 he obtained a certificate in Scanning Electron Microscopy from the Royal Microscopial Society, Cambridge University, England.
-In 2004 Toth completed a course in start-up companies through the Kelly School of Business at Indiana University/Purdue University Indianapolis (IUPUI) and in 2005 he obtained a certificate from the Fundraising School at IUPUI.
+In 1983, he obtained a certificate in Scanning Electron Microscopy from the Royal Microscopial Society, Cambridge University, England.
+In 2004, Toth completed a course in start-up companies through the Kelly School of Business at Indiana University/Purdue University Indianapolis (IUPUI) and in 2005 he obtained a certificate from the Fundraising School at IUPUI.